 The current procedure for injectable fillers varies from one patient to another.
 Most of our client's patients use injectable fillers in the facial area.
-These fillers augment lips as well as remove wrinkle lines and fills hollowing of the cheeks.
-The procedure takes approximately 15 minutes on average and is relatively simple allowing the patient to be in and out in an hour.
+These fillers augment lips as well as remove wrinkle lines and fill hollowing of the cheeks.
+The procedure takes approximately 15 minutes on average and is relatively simple, allowing the patient to be in and out in an hour.
 Depending on the area and depth of augmentation, different fillers are used.
 Fat is primarily used for large augmentations, such as filling nasolabial folds or sunken cheeks.
-Sculptra® is used for hollowing cheeks common to HIV patients.
-Sculptra® stimulates a natural increase in dermal thickness by promoting natural collagen growth [14].
-Fillers containing varying levels of hyaluronic acid are the most versatile to fill fine lines, wrinkles and deep folds.
+Sculptra® is used to fill hollowing cheeks common to HIV patients.
+Sculptra® stimulates a natural increase in dermal thickness by promoting natural collagen growth [12].
+Fillers containing varying levels of hyaluronic acid are the most versatile for filling fine lines, wrinkles and deep folds.
 Collagen is also used, but because a small percentage of patients have an allergic reaction to it, it is becoming less common.
-Injectable fillers are beneficial because the procedure is less invasive and the results are not permanent (lasting six to 48 months) [9].
+Injectable fillers are beneficial because the procedure is less invasive than face lifts and the results are not permanent (lasting six to 48 months) [8].